 Although each case is different and must be evaluated individually, the factors that most frequently affect personal injury settlements are:

 The Severity of Your Injuries

-The more severe injuries you incur, the larger settlement you may receive.
+The more severe injuries you incur, the more significant settlement you may receive.
 Also, hard injuries like spine damage, limb amputation, joint injuries, or broken bones usually raise the personal injury settlement value compared to soft-tissue injuries such as bruising and sprains.

 Similarly, if you experience permanent disability or injuries like disfigurement, brain trauma, permanent loss of use of a part of the body, then you may be awarded a larger settlement.